 Song Kol Lake (or Song Kul Lake) is an alpine lake surrounded by high mountain pastures where shepherds graze their livestock and live in yurts.
 It's situated at 3016m and can be reached by either hiking or horse trekking.
 We chose to ride horses and had so much fun!

 The scenery as we rode our horses through the mountains and valleys is something we’ll never forget.
-Once we saw our first glimpse of Song Kol Lake at the top of a mountain on Day 2 of our horse trek, we couldn’t believe its striking beauty.
+Once we saw our first glimpse of Song Kol Lake at the top of a mountain, we couldn’t believe its striking beauty.
 If you’ve never ridden a horse before, have no fear.
 The horses are friendly and are well trained.
 If you’re a more experienced rider, your guide will let you trot and gallop through the meadows!
 We saw herds of horses, cows, and sheep running through the hills.
 Each yurt camp we stayed at also had a friendly dog and kitten to play with.

-Kel-Suu is a bright blue glacial lake located inside a canyon, however we were unlucky as the lake had a rare dry spell during August and was almost completely dried up!
+Kel Suu is a bright blue glacial lake located inside a canyon, however we were unlucky as the lake had a rare dry spell during August and was almost completely dried up!
 Our tour agency let us know of this beforehand, but we were happy we chose to go anyway.
-It was completely stunning in the region and one of best parts of our stay in Kyrgyzstan.
+It was completely stunning in the region and one of the best parts of our stay in Kyrgyzstan.
 Once we arrived at our yurt camp, we decided to rent horses for the trek up to the lake.
-We were happy with our decision since there’s a river you must cross to get there.
-We would recommend going to the lake in the morning to have the best light.
+We recommend going to the lake in the morning to have the best light.

 Jyrgal's Yurt Camp is set in a remote area and offers private yurts.
 At night time it gets a bit chilly, so the owners light up the stove inside to keep you toasty warm.
 Once it got dark, we stepped outside and saw the brightest stars we’ve ever seen in our life.
 The arid conditions, high altitude, and remoteness make for great star gazing.